MichaelwaveOfficial/speed_estimator_v3/README.md

 ## ⚠️ Work in Progress

 This project is currently an ongoing development and currently visible for demonstration purposes only.
 Further documentation
     and bug fixing will be provided as the project expands and features are implemented.
+It is worth noting that the data produced is heavily dependant on the video being processed due to model limitations and other comptuer vision specific hardships that come with random video inputs.

+CURRENTLY, THIS IMPLEMENTATION FOCUSES ON TWO SEPARATE MODELS:

+    1 -> VEHICLE DETECTION.
+    2 -> PLATE DETECTION.

+THIS COMES WITH CERTAIN DIFFICULTIES AND IS CURRENTLY SHELVED, MEANING MANY BUGS ARE CURRENTLY PRESENT.

 ## Overview